PulsarHRI/pulsarhri.github.io/docs/support.md

 For additional resources and troubleshooting tips, please contact our support team.
 Thank you for choosing our product.
 We are committed to providing you with the best possible experience.

-You can also create an [issue in the repository](https://github.com/PulsarHRI/pulsarhri.github.io/issues/new/choose) reporting a bug or requesting a new feature.
+You can also create an [issue](https://github.com/PulsarHRI/pulsarhri.github.io/issues) reporting a bug or requesting a new feature.